skip navigation

 We are focused on advocating for and building a multi-channel solution that makes it easier to understand and purchase rich content across all airlines.
 Our platform strategy allows us to remove air content distribution barriers for clients and suppliers, and by supporting collaboration across the industry we are helping drive new innovative approaches and evolve the NDC offering.
 We have a clear vision and use our influence to advocate for the unique needs of business travelers.

-NDC itself is simply a standard for exchange of data between airlines and indirect distribution partners based on modern technology, giving the airlines the capability to provide richer content, ancillaries, personalization and dynamic offers through an NDC-enabled channel.
-Effectively, gaining better control over their product in indirect channels such as Travel Management Companies (TMCs), Global Distribution Systems (GDSs), Aggregators and Online Travel Agents (OTAs), improving merchandising capabilities and lowering distribution costs.
+New Distribution Capability (NDC) itself is simply a standard for exchange of data between airlines and indirect distribution partners based on modern technology, giving the airlines the capability to provide richer content, ancillaries, personalization and dynamic offers through an NDC-enabled channel.

 It provides indirect distribution channels the building blocks to match the capabilities of an airline’s website and allows them to improve the experience for both travel buyers and sellers.